 Onam is one of Kerala's most awaited annual festivals and is celebrated with much grandeur.
 The 10-day long fiesta is celebrated during the harvest period of late August and early September to celebrate the homecoming of Kerala's mythical king Mahabali.
+This year, Onam is marked from August 22nd to September 2.
 The grand feast of Onasadya is one of the star highlights of the festival where the humble banana leaf is seen studded with close to 26 different vegetarian preparations.
 "The Sadhya is held in the honour of the benevolent King Mahabali.
 Tradition demands that you do not cut corners in the richness, scale and opulence of the Sadhya meal," shared Thomas Fenn, Co-owner, Mahabelly, Saket.

 A typical Sadhya meal is meticulously prepared and fastidiously plated - it is a magnificent coming together of different flavours - from sweet, salty to tangy, sour and spicy.
 "The Sadhya traditionally comprises sweet/savoury dishes like the Inji Curry (Ginger Curry), Mango Pulissery, Pacchadis and the like.
 The idea is to have all the standard flavour profiles in a single meal with rice as the neutral base," noted Thomas.

 As they say, no meal can ever be complete without something sweet, the same is held true for Onasadya as well.
 The mind-boggling variety of payasams that are usually offered at the end of a Sadhya meal manages to whet your appetite further.
 Various ingredients are employed in the process of cooking a decadent batch of payasam - from jackfruit, rice, green moong to raw bananas and tapioca among others.
 Though there is no special significance attached to the inclusion of payasam in Onasadhya, its presence is absolutely non-negotiable.